greena13/react-hotkeys/README.md

 - Supports [browser key names](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values) and [Mousetrap syntax](https://github.com/ccampbell/mousetrap)
 - Allows you to define [global](#GlobalHotKeys-component) and [in-focus](#HotKeys-component) hot keys
 - Works with React's Synthetic KeyboardEvents and event delegation and provides [predictable and expected behaviour](#Interaction-with-React) to anyone  familiar with React
+- It is optimized by default, but allows you to turn off different optimisation measures in a granular fashion
 - It's customizable through a simple [configuration API](#Configuration)
 - [Optimized for larger applications](#Optimizations), with many hot keys active at once
 - Depends only on `prop-types` and a peer dependency of `react`